Why Adopt? 23 Reasons to Adopt a Child

-Similar to the reason listed above, many prospective adoptive parents want to help better the situations of women who have found themselves in an unplanned pregnancy situation.
-They then specifically choose American Adoptions because of our agency’s pledge to help those women who want to continue their education, through our scholarship program.
+Similar to the reason listed above, many prospective adoptive parents want to help better the situations of women who have found themselves facing an unplanned pregnancy.
+They then specifically choose American Adoptions because of our agency’s pledge to help those women who want to continue their education through our scholarship program.

 9. They want to help a friend or family member who isn’t in a position to raise a child.

 Sometimes, people know a pregnant woman who is not ready to raise a child and is looking for someone to adopt her baby, which is a great reason to adopt.
 In other situations, a relative or friend may be unable to care for an older child and needs someone to give them a better life through adoption.
 In either of these cases, prospective adoptive parents may step up to adopt the child from that person they already know.

 10. They want to help one of the thousands of children in the U.S. living without permanent families.

 There are more than 400,000 children in foster care in the United States, and some of them are awaiting adoption.
 These children have usually been through traumatic events in their lives and are in desperate need of a supportive family who can give them a permanent home.
-People who are moved by these children’s plights usually decide this is the reason for them to adopt.
+People who are moved by these children’s plights usually decide this is their reason to adopt.

-11. They want to give a child born in another country a better chance at life in the U.S.
+11. They want to give a child born in another country a chance to thrive.

 12. They want to raise an older child rather than an infant.

-If prospective parents don’t want to raise a child from infancy, adoption is the right choice.
-Perhaps prospective parents are more interested or prepared for raising a teenager and are more excited about those challenges than the challenges that come from raising a baby from birth.
-It’s not a reason for shame; after all, no matter what age of the adopted child, parents are giving them a family that they didn’t have before.
+If prospective parents don’t want to raise a child from infancy, this could be a reason to adopt.
+Perhaps prospective parents are more interested in or prepared for raising a teenager and are more excited about those challenges than the challenges that come with raising a baby from birth.
+No matter what age of the adopted child, parents are giving them a family that they didn’t have before.

 13. They want to choose the gender of their child.

 While some adoption agencies do not allow prospective adoptive parents to choose the gender of their future child, there are some professionals that do offer this path for parents.
-If prospective parents were to have children on their own, they wouldn’t be able to choose the gender; with adoption, they will, even though it may result in a longer wait time.
+If prospective parents were to have a child on their own, they wouldn’t be able to choose the gender; with adoption, they sometimes can, even though it may result in a longer wait time.

 14. The adoption process has more potential for success than infertility treatments.

 When hopeful parents consider their family-building options, they often look at which one has the best chance of succeeding and bringing the child they have longed for into their life.
-They may choose adoption because of this; after all, with adoption, they know they will have a child at the end of the process, whereas infertility treatments don’t provide that same guarantee.
+They may choose adoption because of this.
+Why adopt?
+With adoption, they know they will have a child at the end of the process, whereas infertility treatments don’t provide that same guarantee.

 15. They want to adopt a stepchild.

-Not all adoptions occur through agencies; some adoptions occur between people that know each other through simple legal processes.
+Not all adoptions occur through agencies; some adoptions occur between people that know each other.
 Stepparents who already have a parent-child relationship with their stepchild may wish to create a legal relationship, ensuring their parental rights and their child’s rights to inheritance, insurance and more.
 It’s also a way to bring a blended family together, which is a great reason to adopt.